Siege of Acre (1291): Acre falls

 The city of Acre fell in 1291, and its Latin Christian population was killed or enslaved.

 By the night of 18 May, Acre was in Mamluk hands, except for the seaside Templar fortress at the western tip of the city.
 The fortress contained four towers, and within were remnants of the Templar, Hospitallers, and Teutonic Knights, and thousands of civilians.
 The fortress held out for ten more days, during which Matthew of Clermont, a Hospitaller marshal, was killed.
 Templar Thibaud Gaudin and a few others left the fortress under the cover of darkness, taking the Templar treasury with them to Sidon.
 (Note: Thibaud Gaudin was elected as Grand Master of the Knights Templar at Sidon.)

 On 20 May, the tower held by the Templars, led by Peter de Severy, asked for amnesty.
 Sultan Khalil agreed to allow the woman and children to leave the city.
 The gates were opened and 400 horseman entered the complex, but they immediately attacked the women and children.
 Peter de Severy refused to accept this and ordered the gates to be closed, trapping the horsemen.
 A battle ensued, but this time the Christians had the advantage.
 Of the 400 horsemen who entered the fortress, only a handful escaped.
 The others were either killed or beheaded.
 The battles were fierce and relentless.
-This wasn't just the last stand at Acre, it was the last stand of the crusader states.
 When the fighting stopped, Peter de Severy received another letter from the Sultan.
 In it, he stated that his men deserved their deaths for their undisciplined behavior.
 Furthermore, he asked the marshal to leave his fortress to discuss terms.
 It was a lie.
 Trying to spare the civilian population under his protection, Peter de Severy opened the gates and stepped forward with a delegation of Knights Templar.
 Before they could reach the enemy's encampments they were killed by the Sultan's troops.